 He looked at me out of the corner of his eye.
 “I appreciate flattery, Your Excellency, but it doesn’t have the power to let me know what I don't know.”

 “I wasn't trying to butter you up.
 I'm simply pointing up a fact.
 That uniform does look good on you.”
 It was true, too.
 Tailored and form-fitting.
-His vest drew the eye to those arms, but the pants wouldn’t let you miss those thighs either.
+His vest drew the eye to those arms, but it was also cut just right to show off his ass, and the pants wouldn’t let you miss those thighs either.
 I could only assume they made guards do a lot of squats too.
 “Of course I don't mean anything weird.
 Obviously you're already taken, seeing how you're so dashing.”

 He did chuckle at that.
 “We have an open thing.
 That’s personal though.”